Flexible Cross-Project Dashboards in the BrightWork Portfolio Reporting Area

 It could be a series of project that are of particularly high-value, maybe sensitive projects that require extra scrutiny, or some other grouping that is of importance to you.

-Similar to the Project Office, Portfolio Reporting includes a set of cross-project dashboards that enable senior executives to see, at-a-glance, how all projects are performing and easily identify the ones that are in trouble.
+The Project Office and Portfolio Reporting templates both include a set of cross-project dashboards that enable senior executives to see, at-a-glance, how all projects are performing and easily identify the ones that are in trouble.

-Once the projects are added to the Portfolio Reporting, the template has a suite of dashboards built in that roll-up data from nominated projects, automatically and in real-time.
+The dashboards roll-up data from nominated projects, automatically and in real-time.

 Some of the flexible cross-project reporting dashboards include: